TamaGo-HQ/espidf_mini_projects/README.md

 This list is more like a playlist than a roadmap.
 I’ll probably change it as I go.

-I might do a project a day, maybe two a day — honestly, no clue yet.
+I might do a project a day, maybe two a day.
+Honestly, no clue yet.

 So buckle up and enjoy the ride 🚀